Research into treatments for prostate cancer

 The PIVOTAL trial is comparing 2 different ways of giving radiotherapy for prostate cancer that may have spread to the lymph glands in the pelvis.
 The pelvis is the area surrounded by your hip bones.
 The trial aims to confirm whether is safe to give high doses of radiotherapy to the prostate and the lymph glands in the pelvis.
 It also wants to find out more about the side effects of having radiotherapy to the prostate only and having radiotherapy to the prostate gland and pelvis.

-Studies are taking place in the UK of a type of conformal radiotherapy called intensity modulated radiotherapy (IMRT).
-Like conformal radiotherapy, IMRT shapes the radiation beams to closely fit the area where the cancer is.
-But it also changes the dose of radiotherapy depending on the thickness of the body tissue.
-IMRT can also create an indented (concave) area within the radiotherapy field to avoid structures that would be damaged by the radiotherapy.
-Researchers want to find out how IMRT compares to standard radiotherapy.
+Studies are taking place in the UK of a type of radiotherapy called intensity modulated radiotherapy (IMRT).
+IMRT shapes the radiation beams to closely fit the area where the cancer is.
+But it also changes the intensity of radiotherapy so that the dose can be varied across the radiotherapy area.
+IMRT can also create an indented (concave) area within the radiotherapy field to avoid structures that would be damaged by the treatment and reduce side effects.

 At the moment, many men who have removal of the prostate gland (radical prostatectomy) for early prostate cancer will not have any further treatment unless their PSA level rises.
 The RADICALS trial is looking into whether it would be better to give all men radiotherapy after radical prostatectomy, whatever their PSA level.
 It is also investigating whether having hormone therapy as well works better than radiotherapy on its own for this stage of prostate cancer, and if so, how long you should take it for.